-Many materials are used to make guitar picks, each type offering players better performance, flexibility, or texture.
+Many materials are used to make guitar picks.
+Each type offering players better performance, flexibility, or texture.
 Some of the more common materials are:

 - Carbon Fiber

-Tortoise shell was also a guitar pick material that was used for some time in the early days, but was not included in the list as it became banned in 1973.
+Tortoise shell was also a guitar pick material that was used for some time in the early days.
+But was not included in the list as it became banned in 1973.

-In addition, celluloid picks are less likely to chip or flake than those that were made from other materials.
+Also, celluloid picks are less likely to chip or flake than those that were made from other materials.
 The biggest factor in the popularity of this type is that it makes a very bright, crisp tone on the guitar.

 Nylon Guitar Picks

 This material is most commonly seen in the Dunlop Tortex pick line.
-This heavy-duty plastic offers guitarists a grip that feels firm, allowing for faster playing with less fatigue on top of producing a good, bright tone.
+This heavy-duty plastic offers guitarists a grip that feels firm.
+Allowing for faster playing with less fatigue on top of producing a good, bright tone.

 This is one of the oldest materials used for making guitar picks.
 Many stone types are used to make picks today.
 Agate, Jasper, and Jade are quite popular and when made right, won’t hurt your strings.
 Because they are so hard, they produce a unique tone and are easy to grip.

 Made from the same material as guitar bodies, wooden picks are extremely low-maintenance.
 Since wood is very sturdy, it won’t flex like plastic and can be quite thick.
-They also tend to break down quickly, but can be sanded if needed to create a custom shape for better grip.
+They also tend to break down quickly, but can be sanded if needed to create a custom shape for a better grip.